Table of contents

 Kata Guruma

-Grab back of or under Uke’s shoulder with one hand.
-Then go with head underneath that shoulder while bending Uke down if not already bent.
-Be on knee with one leg and feet on the other.
-Use other hand to grab under initial hand grab.
-Move feet from the ground to the side to initiate a fall and let Uke fall over Tori.
-We may call this variation ‘side Kata Guruma’.
+Grab under Uke’s shoulder with one hand.
+Then go with head underneath that shoulder while bending Uke down if he is not already bent.
+Be on knee with one leg and on feet with the other.
+Use your other hand to grab under initial hand grab.
+Move your feet from the ground to the side, to initiate a fall, and let Uke fall over you.
 Maybe, as a personal idea, the feet we move could push against Uke’s leg.

 video